• Home

 When the fresh water from your tap is not so rare that there are water restrictions in place, tap water is the best solution for watering plants.
 It’s clean and contains minimal components which can harm your plants.

-It can also be accessed easily from hoses or simple sprinkler systems in your yard.
+It can also be accessed easily from lawn sprinkler systems, garden hoses, or with the help of retractable hose reels in your yard.
 On the other hand, tap water can contain chlorine, used for cleaning the water, which may affect your soil chemical balance.

 Tap water is also too precious a resource in some areas and at some times of the year, and really can’t be justified for use on your garden.